Ziad Durrani: Early life and education

 He was born on 13 February 1982 to Akram Khan Durrani.

 He graduated from Islamia College Peshawar and had a degree of Bachelor of Arts.
 He received a degree of Bachelor of Laws from the Law College, University of Peshawar.

 Political career

 He was elected to the National Assembly of Pakistan as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency NA-26 (Bannu) in the by-polls held in March 2007.

-He was elected to the Provincial Assembly of North-West Frontier Province as a candidate of MMA from Constituency PF-70 (Bannu) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of North-West Frontier Province as a candidate of MMA from Constituency PF-70 (Bannu) in the 2008 Pakistani general election.

 He died on 21 June 2012 in Peshawar due to Cardiac Arrest.